aws-samples/multi-region-data-residency/README.md

 Before deploying the CDK stack the following environment variables need to be defined.

-Regions - Define which regions to deploy the multi-region stack, by default we will deploy to the ap-southeast-2 (Sydney), us-east-2 (Ohio) and eu-west-1 (N. California) for the demonstration.
+Regions - Define which regions to deploy the multi-region stack, for demonstrative purposes, we will deploy to the ap-southeast-2 (Sydney), us-east-2 (Ohio) regions.
+(This will be displayed as Australia and United States respectively in the user interface on `/src/app/App.tsx`.)

 ```
-export REGIONS="ap-southeast-2, us-east-1, eu-west-1"
+export REGIONS="ap-southeast-2, us-east-2"
 ```

 Hosted Zone Id - Specify the hosted zone ID from step 4